Sportvot/assessment-tasks/2021_nov/full_stack/hls_clipping/README.md

 Feel free to reach out to us via email:
 - `TO` - Luis Gomes (luis@freehitnews.com)
-- `CC` - Sidhhant Agarwal (sidhhant@sportvot.com)
+- `CC` - Sidhhant Agarwal (omkar@freehitnews.com)

-To submit your work, you may create private a GitHub repo and add `gomesLuis479SV` as a collaborator.
+To submit your work, you may create private a GitHub repo and add `gomesLuis479SV` and `omkar-pai` as a collaborator.

 ### All the best. 😃